matrix-mm/matrix-mm.github.io/README.md

 <a href="https://github.com/matrix-mm/"><img alt="matrixmm's activity graph" src="https://activity-graph.herokuapp.com/graph?username=matrix-mm&bg_color=0e2239&color=58a6ff&line=114a88&point=58a6ff&hide_border=true" /></a>

-#### I'm a Developer and IT Consultant I work with the goal of learning and solving problems digitally
+<footer font-weight="bold">I'm a Developer and IT Consultant I work with the goal of learning and solving problems digitally</footer>